Australiformis

-Australiformis is a monotypic genus of acanthocephalans (thorny-headed or spiny-headed parasitic worms) containing a single species, Australiformis semoni, that infests marsupials in Australia and New Guinea.
+Australiformis is a genus of acanthocephalans (thorny-headed or spiny-headed parasitic worms) containing a single known species, Australiformis semoni.
+It infests marsupials in Australia and New Guinea.
 Its body consists of a proboscis armed with hooks which it uses to pierce and hold the gut wall of its host, and a long trunk.
 This genus resembles species in the genus Moniliformis but is characterized by a lack of spiral muscles in the outer wall of the proboscis receptacle.
 The proboscis is armed with 12 rows of 13 to 15 hooks which are used to attach themselves to the small or large intestines of the host.
 The female worms range from 95 to 197 mm long, virtually all of which is the trunk, and 1.75 to 3.5 mm wide.
 There is pronounced sexual dimorphism in this species as females are around twice the size of the males whose trunks range from 46 to 80 mm long and 2 mm wide.
 Infestation by A. semoni may cause debilitating inflammation of the stomach (gastritis) with granulomatous ulcers.

+The life cycle of A. semoni remains unknown; however, like other acanthocephalans, it likely involves complex life cycles with at least two hosts.
+Although the intermediate host for Heptamegacanthus is not definitively identified, it is presumed to be an insect.
+In this host, the larvae develop into an infectious stage known as a cystacanth.
+These are then ingested by the definitive host, where they mature and reproduce sexually within the intestines.
+The resulting eggs are expelled and hatch into new larvae.